xloem/siaskynetpp/README.md

 # siaskynetpp
-A C++ interface to Sia Skynet.
+A C++ interface to Sia Skynet, which is an interface to a strong decentralized file storage economy.
 See https://siasky.net .

 ## Usage
 The interface is simple.
-See example.cpp for example code.
+See [example code](example.cpp).

 To use this library without requiring its installation, include it as a submodule:
 ```